 What is Occupational Therapy?

-Brighton Center occupational therapists (OTs) provide occupational therapy services with expertise and focus on gross and fine motor movement, feeding skills and sensory processing and how they all work together to allow your child to do essential every day activities.
-Brighton’s Occupational Therapy Services focus on a child’s “occupations” or daily activities by looking at the child’s current abilities holistically.
+Brighton Center occupational therapists (OTs) provide pediatric occupational therapy services with expertise and focus on gross and fine motor movement, feeding skills and sensory processing and how they all work together to allow your child to do essential every day activities.
+Our San Antonio Occupational Therapy Services team focuses on a child’s “occupations” or daily activities by looking at the child’s current abilities holistically.
 A child’s “occupation” includes activities like play, eating, sleeping, dressing, toileting, exploring, learning and socializing.
 OTs break down each activity that a child might be struggling with and then work on building up individual skills that might be preventing them from being successful in those activities.
 OTs can help put the right strategies in place, so that children gain the confidence and independence they need to perform the activities that are so important to their overall development.

 How will a Brighton Occupational Therapist Work With My Child?